to Turtle Bay Exploration Park

 Does FREE admission sound good to you?
 Click the link below:

-Prices do not include entrance to specially ticketed exhibitions.
+Prices do not include entrance to specially ticketed exhibitions or events.

 Afternoon Special, 2:30pm - 4pm, $5 OFF